-GRADUATE PROGRAMS A program of course work and research leading to the M.A. and Ph.D. degrees is offered in each of the three departments of the School.
-The individual programs are described in the following announcements of each department. department of chemistry UNDERGRADUATE PROGRAM The major in Chemistry is elected by students planning careers in the chemical sciences and frequently also by those whose interests lie in biology, med-UC IRVINE - 1973-1974 206 PHYSICAL SCIENCES/CHEMISTRY icine, earth sciences, secondary education, business, and law.
+The major in Chemistry is elected by students planning careers in the chemical sciences and frequently also by those whose interests lie in biology, medicine, earth sciences, secondary education, business, and law.
 The curriculum of the Department is designed to satisfy the diverse needs of these students and others who may have occasion to study chemistry.
 The year course in General Chemistry is prerequisite to all study in the Department at more advanced levels and serves also as a thorough introduction to the varied aspects of modern chemistry for students who do not wish to pursue their studies beyond the introductory level.
 The Organic Chemistry course is required for Chemistry majors and for students of the life sciences.
 Certain more advanced courses required of Chemistry majors may also be of particular interest to the latter groups, among others.

 The undergraduate program of the Chemistry Department emphasizes close contact with research.
 Chemistry majors are urged to engage in research under the direction of a staff member.

 Much of the important chemical literature is being and has been printed in foreign languages, principally German, Russian, and French.
 Reading competence in one or more of these languages is desirable and many graduate schools require the demonstration of such competence as a prerequisite for an advanced degree.
 Chemistry majors are encouraged to acquire this competence.

-A Chemistry major who seeks a secondary teaching credential in chemistry is urged to consult with his advisor and with the Office of Teacher Education early in his undergraduate career.
+Chemistry majors who are interested in teaching chemistry at the secondary level are urged to consult with their advisors and with the Office of Teacher Education early in their undergraduate careers.
 Chemistry majors who plan subsequent study in medical, dental, or other professional schools should request information concerning admission requirements directly from the schools which they seek to enter.
 Those intending to pursue graduate studies in chemistry should discuss their plans with their academic advisors.
-Requirements for the Bachelor's Degree University Requirements: See page 31.